oktetlabs/styleguides/cguide.md

 The member names should be aligned if they are followed by post-object comments which are themselves aligned.
 Otherwise they need not be aligned, just as variable names.
-If a field has a pointer type then `*`s must be adjoint to the field name, but they must be placed to the left of the alignment column, as in the first example above.
+If a field has a pointer type then `*`s must adjoin to the field name, but they must be placed to the left of the alignment column, as in the first example above.